JoaoAnt/streetEvents/notes.md

     - DONE Create a collection of Endpoints

 ## Day 19 Apr
-    - DONE Test for all endpoints
+    - DONE Test for model and for endpoints that require authentication